SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Once cells have a transposon inserted somewhere in the DNA, the cells are let to grow so they can potentially generate a few new generations.
 A cell with a tranposon inserted in an essential part of its DNA grows very slowly or might not grow at all (due to its decreased fitness).
 Since the sequencing starts only at the location of a transposon insertion (see experimental methods section), it can be concluded that roughly each read from the sequencing corresponds with a transposon insertion (roughly mainly because transposon inserted in essential genes can generate no reads).
-Cells with a transposon inserted in an essential genomic region, will not have divided and therefore will not have a contribution to the sequencing reads.
+Cells with a transposon inserted in an essential genomic region, will not have divided and therefore does not contribute to the sequencing reads.
-When the reads are aligned to a reference sequence and the number of reads are mapped against the genome, empty regions indicate possible essential genes.
+When the reads are aligned to a reference genome and the number of reads are mapped against the reference, empty regions indicate possible essential genes.
 Negative selection can thus be found by looking for empty regions in the reads mapping.
 When a transposon is inserted in a non-essential genomic region, these cells can still divide and give rise to offspring and after sequencing the non-essential regions will be represented by relatively many reads.